jan-casas/vsc-compute-dash/README.md

 with Rhino/Grasshopper plugins and allows serialization of operations through `Grasshopper or Python scripts`.

-> [!IMPORTANT]
-> **Parametric VS Block**: The definition of the geometrical logic of the systems allow us not just
-> place a
-> block of equal
-> characteristics in different positions but to generate the informate system based on the
-> input geometrical constraints.

 The script hosted in
 the [compute.rhino3d.appserver](https://github.com/mcneel/compute.rhino3d.appserver) repository has unique input and output